jina-ai/finetuner/docs/get-started/onnx/index.md

                 uses_with={'model_path': 'tuned-model.onnx'})
 ```

-model_path is the path of onnx model you exported.
+`model_path` is the path of the ONNX model you exported.

 ### Complete the flow by adding indexer and starting the service